beauuks/ADS-Group-Project/README.md

 # Outfitly
 This is a project for Algorithms and Data Structures course
 ## Installation
-Follow these steps to have the project run on your local machine
+Follow these steps to have the project run on your local machine.
+This project is designed to be run on command line or Terminal
 ### 1. Clone the Repository
 ```bash
 git clone https://github.com/beauuks/ADS-Group-Project.git